 The Company has identified six stakeholders' groups, namely, the Board, employees, shareholders, investors, customers, government and regulators.
-The Company's approach to the engagement with key stakeholders and materiality assessment were disclosed in the Company's Sustainability Report for FY2019, where the Company would continue to monitor and improve to ensure the best interest of the Company.
-The Company will issue its Sustainability Report for FY2020 by end of May 2021,
+The Company's approach to the engagement with key stakeholders and materiality assessment were disclosed in the Company's Sustainability Report for FY2020, where the Company would continue to monitor and improve to ensure the best interest of the Company.
+The Company will issue its Sustainability Report for FY2021 on or before 31 May 2022.